nopnop2002/esp-idf-mcp3002/README.md

 Driver for A/D converter with SPI serial interface.
 esp-idf includes an ADC driver, but it cannot be used at the same time as the WiFi driver.
 If you use it for a long time, you will lose your WiFi connection.
+If you know how to solve this problem, please let me know.

 # Supported converters
 |Model|Number of channels|Resolution|MinRange|MaxRange|